Questions To Ask…When Choosing a Financial Planner

 How will I pay for services?

-I believe in complete transparency when it comes to fees.
-When a client engages Avea Financial Planning, we complete our client agreement and it states the services and fees.
+Transparency is key when it comes to fees.
+When a client engages Avea Financial Planning, we complete our client agreement and it states the services and fees in black and white.

 Clients typically pay by check, ACH or direct debit from managed investment accounts.
 The fixed fee will be adjusted for complicating factors, if there is a large deposit or withdrawal during the year.
-There is an annual cost of living fee increase of approximately 2%.
+There is an annual cost of living fee increase of a minimum of 2%.

 This arrangement is unique to Avea, so if this is unclear, please ask.
 (See current ADV Part 2 Brochure for details.)